API Service Component

 }

 If you don't provide record_id in both columns and data, the system will auto-generate an ID.
-This is fine for most use cases, but required for systems where the ID has meaning (URL shorteners, slugs, etc.).
+This is fine for most use cases, but custom IDs are required for systems where the ID has meaning (URL shorteners, slugs, etc.).

 Returning Custom Errors